What is social media monitoring: everything you need to know (and best social monitoring tools to start)

 What is social listening (and what is social media monitoring)?

-The basic definition is that social media monitoring is the process of applying a tool to track assigned words or word combinations, which are called keywords, to social media.
-I told you, it was simple.
+The basic definition is that social media monitoring is the process of applying a social media intelligence tool to track assigned words or word combinations, and phrases, which are called keywords, on social media.

-If you were attentive, you probably noticed that I keep altering between different names such as “social media listening”, “social listening” and “social media monitoring”.
-Social media listening, like some crime novel writer from the beginning of the XX century, has many aliases including but not limited to:
+If you were paying attention, you probably noticed that I keep altering different terms, such as “social media intelligence”, “social listening” and “social media monitoring”.
+Social media listening, like some crime novel writers from the XX century, has many aliases including but not limited to: